LargitData — Enterprise Intelligence & Risk AI Platform

 Scenario 3: High-Concurrency AI Service Platform

-If your team needs to build an AI platform serving a large number of users with extremely high throughput requirements, vLLM or TGI's high-performance inference engines are more appropriate foundational components.
-Note that a self-developed management layer will be needed on top to form a complete enterprise solution.
+If your team is building an AI platform serving many users and throughput requirements are high, the high-performance inference engines vLLM and SGLang are the better building blocks.
+They need a management layer of your own on top to form a complete enterprise solution.

 Scenario 4: Small Team with Limited Budget